stijn-dejongh/lovecraft_public_domain/manuscript/poetry_and_the_gods.md

 to come; the poetry which shall bring peace and pleasure to thy soul, though search for it through bleak years thou must.
-Attend with diligence, for each chord that vibrates away into hiding shall appear again to thee after thou hast returned to earth, as Alpheus, sinking his waters into the soul of Hellas, appears as the crystal Arethusa in remote Sicilia. "
+Attend with diligence, for each chord that vibrates away into hiding shall appear again to thee after thou hast returned to earth, as Alpheus, sinking his waters into the soul of Hellas, appears as the crystal Arethusa in remote Sicilia."_

 Then arose Homeros, the ancient among bards, who took his lyre and chaunted his hymn to Aphrodite.
 No word of Greek did Marcia know, yet did the message not fall vainly upon her ears; for in the cryptic rhythm was that which spake to all mortals and Gods, and needed no interpreter.

 So too the songs of Dante and Goethe, whose unknown words clave the ether with melodies easy to read and to adore.
 But at last remembered accents resounded before the listener.
 It was the Swan of Avon, once a God among men, and still a God among Gods:

- "Write, write, that from the bloody course of war,
+> "Write, write, that from the bloody course of war,
-My dearest master, your dear son, may hie;
+> My dearest master, your dear son, may hie;
-Bless him at home in peace, whilst I from far,
+> Bless him at home in peace, whilst I from far,
-His name with zealous fervour sanctify. "
+> His name with zealous fervour sanctify."

 Accents still more familiar arose as Milton, blind no more, declaimed immortal harmony:

- "Or let thy lamp at midnight hour
+> "Or let thy lamp at midnight hour
-Be seen in some high lonely tower,
+> Be seen in some high lonely tower,
-Where I might oft outwatch the Bear
+> Where I might oft outwatch the Bear
-With thrice-great Hermes, or unsphere
+> With thrice-great Hermes, or unsphere
-The spirit of Plato, to unfold
+> The spirit of Plato, to unfold
-What worlds or what vast regions hold
+> What worlds or what vast regions hold
-Th' immortal mind, that hath forsook
+> Th' immortal mind, that hath forsook
-Her mansion in this fleshly nook.
+> Her mansion in this fleshly nook.

  * * * *

-Sometime let gorgeous Tragedy
+> Sometime let gorgeous Tragedy
-In sceptred pall come sweeping by,
+> In sceptred pall come sweeping by,
-Presenting Thebes, or Pelops' line,
+> Presenting Thebes, or Pelops' line,
-Or the tale of Troy divine. "
+> Or the tale of Troy divine."

 Last of all came the young voice of Keats, closest of all the messengers to the beauteous faun-folk:

- "Heard melodies are sweet, but those unheard
+_"Heard melodies are sweet, but those unheard
-Are sweeter; therefore, ye soft pipes, play on. . . .
+Are sweeter; therefore, ye soft pipes, play on. . . ._

  * * * *

-When old age shall this generation waste,
+_When old age shall this generation waste,
 Thou shalt remain, in midst of other woe
 Than ours, a friend to man, to whom thou say'st, "Beauty is truth--truth beauty'--that is all
-Ye know on earth, and all ye need to know. "
+Ye know on earth, and all ye need to know."_

 As the singer ceased, there came a sound in the wind blowing from far Egypt, where at night Aurora mourns by the Nile for her slain son Memnon.
-To the feet of the Thunderer flew the rosy-fingered Goddess, and kneeling, cried, "Master, it is time I unlocked the gates of the East. " And Phoebus, handing his lyre to Calliope, his bride among the Muses, prepared to depart for the jewelled and column-raised Palace of the Sun, where fretted the steeds already harnessed to the golden car of day.
+To the feet of the Thunderer flew the rosy-fingered Goddess, and kneeling, cried, _"Master, it is time I unlocked the gates of the East."_ And Phoebus, handing his lyre to Calliope, his bride among the Muses, prepared to depart for the jewelled and column-raised Palace of the Sun, where fretted the steeds already harnessed to the golden car of day.
 So Zeus descended from his carven throne and placed his hand upon the head of Marcia, saying:

-  "Daughter, the dawn is nigh, and it is well that thou shouldst return before the awaking of mortals to thy home.
+_"Daughter, the dawn is nigh, and it is well that thou shouldst return before the awaking of mortals to thy home.
 Weep not at the bleakness of thy life, for the shadow of false faiths will soon be gone, and the Gods shall once more walk among men.
 Search thou unceasingly for our messenger, for in him wilt thou find peace and comfort.
-By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth. " As Zeus ceased, the young Hermes gently seized the maiden and bore her up toward the fading stars; up, and westward over unseen seas.
+By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth."_ As Zeus ceased, the young Hermes gently seized the maiden and bore her up toward the fading stars; up, and westward over unseen seas.

  * * * *

 Many years have passed since Marcia dreamt of the Gods and of their Parnassian conclave.
 Tonight she sits in the same spacious drawing-room, but she is not alone.
 Gone is the old spirit of unrest, for beside her is one whose name is luminous with celebrity; the young poet of poets at whose feet sits all the world.
 He is reading from a manuscript words which